jwizard-bot/jwizard-core/README.md

 &nbsp;&nbsp;
 <br>

-A multi-functional music bot (likely to be enhanced with additional features over time) that allows you to play, pause, repeat and queue songs on the popular VoIP Discord platform.
-Written entirely using Java SE 17 and Spring Framework IoC container.
+A multi-functional rich discord bot (likely to be enhanced with additional features over time).
+Modularity with the ability to add new functionality quite (not)easily (yeah, in case you forgot it's Java bro :), management through a web interface.
+It is divided into several parts:
+* music module (online source player)
+* statistics collection system
+* music player playlist recording system
+* voting system.

+Written mostly in Java SE 17 together with JDA, Spring Context (DAPI), Spring Boot (WebAPI) and many others dependencies.<br>
+Runtime scripts prepared with Bash (for UNIX) and Python (for WINDOWS/OTHERS)

 ## Table of content
 * [Contribute this project](#contribute-this-project)